 Government grants are recognised when there is reasonable certainty that the grant will be received and all grant conditions are met.
-Government grants include amounts received or receivable under the Federal Government's JobKeeper Payment Scheme, which provide temporary subsidies to eligible businesses significantly affected by Coronavirus (COVID-19).

 Dividend and other distributions

 Dividend and other distribution revenue is recognised when the right to receive a dividend or other distribution has been established.
 Dividends and other distributions received from associates and joint venture entities are accounted for in accordance with the equity method of accounting.